Contact us today Suffolk (631) 265-1052 Nassau (516) 280-2160

 Why Choose Ed Palermo for Your Aggravated DWI Defense?

-Voted Best Lawyer on Long Island 5 consecutive years (2019-2023).
+Voted Best Lawyer on Long Island 7 years (2019-2024 & 2026).
 My clients have recognized my dedication by voting me Best Lawyer on Long Island in the BFCU Best of Long Island contest five years running.

 NY Law Journal “Trailblazer” recognition.
 I was honored by the prestigious New York Law Journal as a Trailblazer in 2019.